shawn-sandy/ideas/fp-react/README.md

-# A lightweight React component library built for FirstPaint--a performance-first, accessibility-driven, SCSS/CSS Micro Framework.
+# A lightweight React component library built for FirstPaint, a performance-first, accessibility-driven, SCSS/CSS Micro Framework.

 This is beta release and there may be changes to the interface for these components.